SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 ![To do web part showing to do items rendered using an older version of Office UI Fabric](../../../../images/ng-intro-workbench-old-office-ui-fabric.png)

 Looking closely you can notice a bullet sign rendered in front of each item.
-This has to do with the fact that ngOfficeUIFabric uses a newer version of Office UI Fabric than the version available in the SharePoint workbench.
+This is because ngOfficeUIFabric uses a newer version of Office UI Fabric than the version available in the SharePoint workbench.
 You can fix this issue, by loading a newer version of Office UI Fabric in your web part.

 If you haven't stopped the **serve** task yet, open the command line and press `CTRL+C` to stop the **gulp serve** task.